shakfu/py-js/FAQ.md

 If you need numpy embedded in a portable variation of py-js, then you have a couple of options.
 A py-js package build which has 'thin' externals referencing a python distribution in the `support` folder of the package is the way to go and is provided by the `bin-homebrew-pkg` build option for example.

-It is also possible to package numpy in a full relocatable external, it's quite involved, and cannot currently only be done with non-statically built relocatable externals.
+It is also possible to package numpy in a full relocatable external, it's quite involved, and can currently only be done with non-statically built relocatable externals.
 The releases section has an example of this.

+The build used to auto-detect numpy in a python used to build the external, but now it is a manual process and the limited numpy support has to be enabled at the Makefile and cmake level.